jbardlab/SPOC/README.md

 # About

-This is a code repository for SPOC (Structure Prediction and Omics Classifier), a random forest classifier designed to evaluate AlphaFold multimer predictions of binary human protein pairs to assess their structural plausibility and consistency with experimental omics data.
+This is a code repository for SPOC (Structure Prediction and Omics informed Classifier), a random forest classifier designed to evaluate AlphaFold multimer predictions of binary human protein pairs to assess their structural plausibility and consistency with experimental omics data.

-For more information, please see the associated publication: Predictomes: A classifier-curated database of AlphaFold-modeled protein-protein interactions
+For more information, please see the associated publication: Predictomes, A classifier-curated database of AlphaFold-modeled protein-protein interactions

 This code was developed and tested on a Linux system.